oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **CSAF consumer**: program that reads and interprets a CSAF document

+**CSAF content whatever**: program that does something to a CSAF document - TODO(sthagen) Placeholder for the other conformance relevant roles introduced during discussions)

 **CSAF document**: document in the format defined by this document

 **CSAF post-processor**: CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting elements according to sharing policies.

 **CSAF producer**: program that emits output in the CSAF format

+**CSAF translator**: program that translates CSAF document human language parts from one language into another - TODO(sthagen) should be a terse summary of the longer role description in the role sub sections of conformance

 **direct producer**: analysis tool which acts as a CSAF producer